bowornpol/NUIM-pipeline/README.md

     # --- Determine network for current seed based on filter_other_metabolite_edges ---
     if (filter_other_metabolite_edges) {
-      message("    Applying aggressive filtering: Excluding all nodes that are metabolites EXCEPT the current seed ('", seed_metabolite_id, "') and their connected edges.")
+      message("    Applying filtering: Excluding all nodes that are metabolites EXCEPT the current seed ('", seed_metabolite_id, "') and their connected edges.")

       # Identify all other metabolite nodes to exclude (all metabolites MINUS the current seed)
       other_metabolite_nodes_to_exclude <- setdiff(all_metabolite_nodes, seed_metabolite_id)